UMAprotocol/docs/docs/developers/deploy-on-polygon.md

 ```
 ## Setting your parameters

-It is important to understand that each contract type requires the following parameters to be set at the point deployment.
+It is important to understand that each contract requires the following parameters to be set at the point deployment.

 ### Long-Short-Pair parameters

-- `gasprice:` The gas pricec used for your contract deployment
+- `gasprice:` The gas price used for your contract deployment
 - `url:` your node URL.
 In the case for Polygon deployments, you can use the Polygon Node URL.
 - `mnemonic:` Your 12 word seed phrase or mnemonic
 - `lspCreatorAddress:` The address used in deploying your LSP.
 The default is set to: `0x3e665D15425fAee14eEF53B9caaa0762b243911a`
-- `expirationTimestamp:` Timestanp your your contrac will expire at
+- `expirationTimestamp:` Timestamp at which your contract will expire
 - `collateralPerPair:` The amount of collateral required to mint each long and short pair.
 Default set to `1000000000000000000`
-- `priceIdentifier"` The approached price identifier to be used in your contract
+- `priceIdentifier"` The approved price identifier to be used
 - `collateralToken:` Collateral currency to be used to be deposited
 - `syntheticName:` The long name of the token
 - `syntheticSymbol:` The short name of the token or ticker symbol